-If the suspected victim is between the ages 18 and 24 years old:
+Actions: If the individual is between the ages 18 and 24 years old classified as a protected person and additional reporting to Adult Protective Services is required.

 Provide the youth, or person aged 18 years or older, with the National Human Trafficking Hotline at 888-373-7888 and offer to make a referral to a local service provider with expertise in human trafficking.
 A list of Louisiana victim service providers by region can be found at https://humantrafficking.la.gov/resources/.